scipy-conference/scipy_proceedings/papers/pylzjd/main.rst

     Example of ham (left) and spam (right) images from the dataset's `website <https://www.cs.jhu.edu/~mdredze/datasets/image_spam/>`_.

-In this example, we will use the :code:`vectorize` function to create feature vectors for each data point.
-This may be desirable in order to build models that avoid the nearest neighbor search, which can be slow and cumbersome to deploy.
+We use the :code:`vectorize` function to create feature vectors for each data point.
+Using :code:`vectorize` instead of :code:`digest` allows us to build models that avoid the nearest neighbor search, which can be slow and cumbersome to deploy.
 The trade off is we spend more time during the training phase of the algorithm.
-Doing this with pyLZJD is simple, and the below code snippet handles the work of creating the labels, loading the files, and creating feature vectors, again, without us having to specify anything about the input.
+Doing this with PyLZJD is simple, and the below code snippet handles the work of creating the labels, loading the files, and creating feature vectors, again, without us having to specify anything about the input.

 .. code-block:: python